 Retinal vascular disease encompasses a variety of conditions that can damage your retina and lead to blindness when left untreated.
-The expert team at Eye Surgeons Associates in Canton, Lincoln Park, Livonia and Monroe, Michigan, diagnoses and treats retinal vascular disease to protect your eye health and vision.
+The expert team at Eye Surgeons Associates in Canton, Livonia and Monroe, Michigan, diagnoses and treats retinal vascular disease to protect your eye health and vision.
 Call Eye Surgeons Associates or schedule a consultation online today.

 Your retina is the part of your eyeball that absorbs the light that enters your eye and turns it into signals that travel through your optic nerve to your brain, allowing you to see.
 Your retina also has a complex network of tiny blood vessels that delivers oxygen and other essential nutrients to your eyes.